lothylg/payroll-tracker/README.md

+## Title
+Javascript employee tracker

+### Description
+This applicaiton will allow users to be able to enter in user's first and last name and salary using prompts within the browser.
+Within the dev console, the user will be able to see the table of employees, an aggregate of salary and chose a random employee

+### installation and useage
+No extraordinary installations are required.
+This application is only operational locally and on github via the deploy

+### links to the application and Github

 Link to the published page: https://lothylg.github.io/payroll-tracker/ Link to github of this project: https://github.com/lothylg/payroll-tracker

+### screenshots of the application
 ![Screen Shot 2024-07-10 at 9 41 58 AM](https://github.com/lothylg/payroll-tracker/assets/171598913/d3d7d00d-fc56-45d1-a323-59474e67a31b)

+### Resources used to help figure things out.

 getting math functions: https://www.shecodes.io/athena/15679-how-to-use-data-extracted-from-a-function-outside-of-the-function-in-javascript#:~:text=So%20to%20use%20data%20that's,assign%20it%20to%20a%20variable.